 Indian PM Modi under pressure in Bangkok

-Meanwhile, Indian Prime Minister Modi who is attending the ASEAN summit will be under pressure to see an RCEP deal announced but is also facing stiff public pressure back home.
-Many in India see the deal as a ruse of the Chinese to gain access to its domestic markets which will ultimately decimate less competitive Indian industrial concerns and farmers.
+Meanwhile, Indian Prime Minister Modi who is attending the ASEAN summit will be under pressure to see an RCEP deal announced but is also facing stiff public pressure back home where many in India see the deal as a ruse of the Chinese to gain access to its domestic markets which will ultimately decimate less competitive Indian industrial concerns and farmers.

 Indian service industries stand to gain from the RECEP with wider access to Asian markets